xyleth/thebesDocs/content/rules/coreConcepts.markdown

 Flex represents your transhuman abilities.
 It might be near superhuman speed, or an artificially augmented intelligence, perhaps it is simply you wide array of personal contacts made possible only by your Muses careful tending of your contact list.
 Whatever it is, it makes you special and enables you to do incredible things.

 You may spend a point of Flex to make any roll a 10, at any time.
-You must declare you are spending Flex _before_ your roll.
+You may declare you are spending Flex _after_ your roll.

 You get 2 points of Flex for each session of gameplay.
 Flex does not carry over between sessions, and there is no way to gain more during play.
 Use it wisely.